szandavi/HCC-Recurrence/README.md

 accuracy of 82%, sensitivity of 83%, specificity of 81%, and AUC of 83%.
 A patient-level assessment of the model’s predictions was performed to investigate whether some patients are frequently miss-classified by the model across 500 iterations.
 This confirmed that all patients were correctly classified in 83% to 91% of runs indicating the power of the model to predict the status of the recurrence for every single patient.
+# Conclusions:
+We reliably identified through AI a personalised patient’s clinical profile combining host, tumour and liver related factors collectively contributing to the prediction of HCC recurrence after surgical resection.
+Notably, some of the identified risk factors such as BMI, metabolic risk factors, alcohol intake, or even the extent of the underlying liver disease are potentially reversible or modifiable.
+# Interpretation:
+Unlike conventional statistical methods, AI can learn complex patterns and accordingly consider all variables that could potentially be dismissed by conventional statistics if they do not meet the set threshold value (P<0.05).
+In this study, AI algorithm reliably allowed identification of individualised patient profiling variables that act synergistically to increase the risk of HCC recurrence post-surgical resection.
+This approach is important in clinical practice as it can guide developing personalised preventative strategies to reduce the risk of HCC recurrence.

+# Code:
+The code is implemented in MATLAB R2020b, and the saved result can be found in the shared [link](https://drive.google.com/file/d/1dhKK-0V2vRhIaFg137MwqsDUFUMlJcK9/view?usp=sharing).

+# Reference: